telerik/blazor-docs/components/combobox/overview.md

 The <a href="https://www.telerik.com/blazor-ui/combobox" target="_blank">Blazor ComboBox component</a> allows the user to choose an option from a predefined set of choices presented in a dropdown popup.
 You can also allow them to enter [custom values]({%slug components/combobox/custom-value%}) and to [filter]({%slug components/combobox/filter%}) the available items.
 You can control the [data]({%slug components/dropdownlist/databind%}), sizes, and various appearance options like class and [templates]({%slug components/combobox/templates%}).

-#### To use a Telerik ComboBox for Blazor
+## Creating ComboBox

-1. add the `TelerikComboBox` tag
+1. Use the `TelerikComboBox` tag to add the component to your razor page.
-1. populate its `Data` property with the collection of items you want in the dropdown
+1. Populate the `Data` property with the collection of items that you want to appear in the dropdown.
-1. set the `TextField` and `ValueField` properties to point to the corresponding names of the model
+1. Set the `TextField` and `ValueField` properties to point to the corresponding names of the model
-1. (optional) set the `Value` property to the initial value of the model.
+1. [Bind the value of the component]({%slug get-started-value-vs-data-binding %}#value-binding) to a variable of the same type as the type defined in the `ValueField` parameter.
 1. (optional) enable features like filtering and clear button

 >caption Combobox [data binding](data-bind), two-way value binding and main features